noobiept-other/website_example/readme.md

     {% block content %}Page 2{% endblock %}

-Basic website, 2 pages, a menu to change between the 2.
+A very basic website.
+Two pages, and a menu to change between them.
 Can't get easier than this.

 # Ajax Backend #

 Now, lets prepare the backend.
 It needs to be able to send either the whole page, or just the content.

-Since we can't if/else an `extends` in django, we'll add a new base template for ajax requests.
+Since we can't have an `extends` tag inside a `if` in django template, we'll add a new base template for ajax requests.

 ## views.py ##